-But if you’re looking to hedge a bet on some new up and coming technologies, truly believe in the potential of NFTs and cryptocurrencies, or just want to capitalize on a hot trend to promote your brand, this might be a perfect time to jump into the NFT market.
+But if you’re looking to hedge a bet on some new up-and-coming technologies, truly believe in the potential of NFTs and cryptocurrencies, or want to capitalize on a hot trend to promote your brand, this might be a perfect time to jump into the NFT market.

 As with most new technologies, only time will tell if NFTs are robust enough to stand up against other technologies and regulations, or if they’ll be another technological fad.
 Either way, we are certainly excited to continue spectating on the NFT market.